By Hena Khan, Illustrated by Aaliya Jaleel, Lee & Low Books, Hardcover, 32 pages

 Hena Khan is a Pakistani American writer.
 She is the author of the middle-grade novels Amina's Voice, Amina's Song, and More to the Story and picture books Golden Domes and Silver Lanterns, Under My Hijab, and It's Ramadan, Curious George, among others.

 Aaliya Jaleel is a Sri-Lankan American illustrator who loves illustrating bright, pastel colour palettes and floral themes.
 Some of her past works include the books Under My Hijab and Muslim Girls Rise.
 She has also worked on projects with Simon & Schuster, HarperCollins, and Penguin Random House.
-Alongside being an illustrator, Aaliya also works as a designer for animation.

 You’ll be updated with our new products and promotions.